China Vehicle Export Growth to Slow in 2025 Due to EU and US Tariffs

 News Analysis

-The world’s second-largest economy’s vehicle sales are expected to rise by 5.8 percent to 6.2 million units in 2025, down from 19.3 percent in 2024, according to a China Association of Automobile Manufacturers (CAAM) report released on Jan.
+The world’s second-largest economy’s vehicle sales are expected to rise by 5.8 percent to 6.2 million units in 2025, down from 19.3 percent growth in 2024, according to a China Association of Automobile Manufacturers report released on Jan.
 13.

-The tamed forecast for China’s vehicle export growth for the new year contrasts with the strong overall export growth for December 2024., which marked the ninth consecutive month of volume growth and the most significant value growth in three years.
+The tamed forecast for China’s vehicle export growth for the new year contrasts with the strong overall export growth for December 2024, which marked the ninth consecutive month of volume growth and the most significant value growth in three years.

-The situation could change this year when these tariffs take full effect.
+The situation could change this year when many new tariffs take full effect.
 They will hit China’s electric vehicle (EV) sector hard as it tries to compete against U.S. pioneer Tesla.
 They could also affect the country’s overall economic growth, which is already slowing, as exports are still a big part of its economy.

-In addition, China’s export strategy is based on imitation, copying, and replicating products developed mainly in the United States and EU rather than domestic innovation.
-This forces Chinese exporters to compete on price rather than genuine product differentiation, as evidenced by the falling wholesale prices, or deflation.
+In addition, China’s export strategy is based on imitation, copying, and replicating products developed mainly in the United States and the EU rather than domestic innovation.
+This forces Chinese exporters to compete on price rather than genuine product differentiation, as evidenced by falling wholesale prices, or deflation.

-CAAM’s warning of lower export vehicle growth in 2025 has come as no surprise to Georgios Koimisis, associate professor of economics and finance at Manhattan University.
+The China Association of Automobile Manufacturers’ warning of lower export vehicle growth in 2025 has come as no surprise to Georgios Koimisis, associate professor of economics and finance at Manhattan University.

 “Higher tariffs in certain markets are pushing Chinese automakers to rethink their strategies—especially focusing on hybrids—which can lead to fresh ideas and innovation,” he told The Epoch Times via email.